Philippines at the Big Four beauty pageants: Participation in international pageant competitions

 From 2010 to 2019, the Philippines has only unplaced twice in each of the Miss World, Miss International and Miss Earth competitions, and has won an additional 6 crowns from these pageants alone, making it the country with the single most successful decade in terms of Big Four beauty pageant results in the world.
-Since 2010, the Philippines has gained worldwide attention for its pageant training mechanisms.
+Since 2010, the Philippines has been gaining worldwide attention for its pageant training mechanisms.

-World's longest winning streak: 2013 to 2018
+World's longest winning streak—2013 to 2018

 The Philippines currently holds the world's longest winning streak in the Big Four pageants by any country in history, from 2013 to 2018.
-The country's winning streak started in 2013 with Megan Young as the country's first ever, and currently only, Miss World titleholder and Bea Santiago winning the Miss International crown.
+The country's winning streak started in 2013 with Megan Young as the country's first ever, and currently only, Miss World titleholder, and also with Bea Santiago winning the Miss International crown.
 Jamie Herrell then won the Miss Earth 2014 crown.
 Angelia Ong garnered for the Philippines the first, and so far only, back-to-back victory in Miss Earth history by clinching the 2015 crown.
 In the same year, Pia Wurtzbach won the Miss Universe 2015 crown for the Philippines.

-The streak continued in 2016 when Kylie Verzosa then clinched the Philippines' sixth, and most recent, Miss International crown.
-The following year in 2017, Karen Ibasco won for the country its fourth, and most recent, Miss Earth crown – the most by any country in that pageant's history.
+The streak continued in 2016 when Kylie Verzosa clinched the Philippines its sixth, and most recent, Miss International crown.
+The following year in 2017, Karen Ibasco won for the country its fourth, and most recent, Miss Earth crown – the most by any country in the pageant's history.
 Culminating this six-year winning streak is Catriona Gray's victory at Miss Universe 2018, claiming the Philippines' fourth, and most recent, Miss Universe crown.
-The Philippines is, to date, the only country in the world to win all of the Big Four pageants in any of their titles streak.
+The Philippines is, to date, the country with the longest winning streak in history, and the only country in the world to win all of the Big Four pageants in any of their titles streak.

 Summary

-The following table details the placing of the Philippines' representatives in the Big Four pageants.
+The following table details the placements of the Philippines' representatives in the Big Four pageants.